Skip to main content

 • Outstanding research; Royal Holloway sits in the top 25 per cent of UK universities for research which is rated as ‘world-leading’ and ‘internationally excellent’

-• Inspiring international community; 60% of our Management students come from overseas and the 8,500 students at Royal Holloway, University of London are from 130 countries.
+• Inspiring international community; approximately 60% of our Management students come from overseas, with over 130 countries represented across the University.

 Core Modules